-Meatloaf Melts are an open-faced meatloaf sandwich with melted cheese on top.
+Meatloaf Patty Melt is an open-faced meatloaf sandwich with melted cheese on top.
 Made up of flavorful ground beef on a toasted bun!

-I’m really happy to be bringing y’all another ground beef recipe.
-A great way to use ground beef is to make MEATLOAF.
 I love a good meatloaf.
-And if you like meatloaf, chances are you like a good meatloaf sandwich too.
-That is where the inspiration for this recipe came from.
+And if you like Meatloaf, chances are you like a good meatloaf sandwich too.
+That is where the inspiration for this recipe Meatloaf Patty Melt came from.
 It’s kinda like an old-fashioned tuna melt but with a meatloaf filling.
 You got your toasted bun, meatloaf filling, and then topped off with melted cheese.
 Humble.
 Filling.
 Yummy.

 TIPS FOR MAKING THE BEST MEATLOAF MELTS:

 - For this recipe I think it’s best to use a leaner meat.
 If your beef has too much fat, it will drip into the bun and may cause it to be soggy.

 - Don’t have crackers?
 Use plain, crushed corn flakes!

 - Want a crunchier bun?
 Toast the buns slightly before topping with meatloaf mixture.